5. Arts and cultural education

-According to Law on Education, the higher education studies is provided to everyone who has acquired at least secondary education, has enrolled in a higher education institution and is capable to study independently.
-Foundations of activities of higher education institutions and studies therein are set out by the Law on Higher Education and Research (2009).
+According to the Law on Education, higher education studies is provided to everyone who has acquired at least secondary education, has enrolled in a higher education institution and is capable of studying independently.
+Foundations of activities of higher education institutions and studies therein are set out by the Law on Higher Education and Research (2009) (last edition in 2022).

-All levels of formal education are partly funded in Lithuania on the principal of pupil’s or student’s “voucher”, i. e. pupils and students can choose a school and the school receives funding depending on the number of students.
+All levels of formal education are partly funded in Lithuania on the principal of a pupil or student “voucher”, i. e. pupils and students can choose a school and the school receives funding depending on the number of students.
 The student’s voucher is a fixed subsidy of the state that is distributed through municipalities to schools and non-formal education institutions and through the Ministry of Education, Science and Sport to high schools.
-The size of the pupil’s and student’s voucher is set by the government.
+The size of the pupil and student voucher is set by the government.
 This model of funding was launched in 2002 and gradually introduced to all stages of education.
-The pupil’s or student’s voucher is provided to both state and private educational institutions.
-In state schools, the founder provides the remaining funds needed, and private schools can raise the money by charging tuition fees, receiving it through private sponsorship, etc. The money of the pupil’s or student’s voucher cannot be allocated to needs other than education.
+The pupil or student voucher is provided to both state and private educational institutions.
+In state schools, the founder provides the remaining funds needed, and private schools can raise the money by charging tuition fees, receiving it through private sponsorship, etc. The money for the pupil or student voucher cannot be allocated to needs other than education.

-Higher education in Lithuania is regulated by the Law on Higher Education and Research (2009).
+Higher education in Lithuania is regulated by the the Law on Higher Education and Research (2009) (last edition in 2022).
 According to Law, there are two types of higher education institutions in Lithuania: universities (Lith. universitetas) and colleges (Lith. kolegija).
 The university is an institution that carries out university studies, conducts research, experimental (social, cultural) development and/or develops high-level professional art.
 The name of a higher education institution of this type must contain a word ‘’university’’ or ‘’academy’’, or ‘’seminary’’.
-The college carries out college studies, develop applied research and/or professional art.
+Colleges carry out college studies, develop applied research and/or professional art.
 The name of a higher education institution that carries out such activities must contain a word ‘’college’’ or ‘’higher education institution’’.
 Universities and colleges have autonomy, which covers academic, administrative, economic and financial management activities, and is based on the principle of self-governance and academic freedom.

 The degree structure of higher education in Lithuania follows a three-cycle structure: the first cycle – professional bachelor’s, bachelor’s degree studies; the second cycle – master’s degree studies; the third cycle – doctoral studies.
 Professional bachelor’s study programmes of the first cycle may be carried out by colleges and bachelor’s study programmes of the first cycle by universities.
 Study programmes awarding a degree of the second cycle may be carried out by universities.
 Doctoral studies may be carried out by universities or universities together with research institutes.
 The first cycle of studies (bachelor’s) usually lasts 4 academic years, the second cycle (master’s) 2 years and the third cycle (doctoral) 4 years.